A foundation for success

 Carter and Sloan are accomplished computational engineers whose mathematical models have been widely adopted into engineering practice.
 Both have received broad recognition from within their profession and beyond.
 Carter, named last year one of Australia's 100 most influential engineers, was particularly proud and humbled when he received an Order of Australia in 2006.
 Sloan nominates being invited to give this year's Rankine Lecture in England, one of the most prestigious honours in geotechnics, as a career highlight.

-Both Sloan and Carter are enthusiastic advocates of the cross-disciplinary nature of research groups such as the PRC and Centre for Excellence.
+Both Sloan and Carter are enthusiastic advocates of the cross-disciplinary nature of research groups such as the research centre and Centre for Excellence.

 "On any research project you will have a lot of people who work on the fringes," Carter says.
 "These centres encourage researchers from different disciplines to come together and allow for the better exchange of ideas and expertise between departments and institutions."